luchak/rp8/docs/reference.md

 The buttons act as follows:

-Copy sequence

-: Copies the current pattern and control settings (if in pattern mode) or loop, including all automation (if in song mode).
+**Copy sequence.** Copies the current pattern and control settings (if in pattern mode) or loop, including all automation (if in song mode).

-Cut sequence

-: Acts identically to copy sequence, except it removes the current loop's bars from the song.
+**Cut sequence.** Acts identically to copy sequence, except it removes the current loop's bars from the song.
 Later bars are moved up to fill the empty space.

-Paste sequence

-: Fills the current loop with the last copied sequence.
+**Paste sequence.** Fills the current loop with the last copied sequence.
 If the copied sequence is shorter than the current loop, it is repeated to fit.
 If the copied sequence is longer, it is truncated.
 Sequences copied from pattern mode are treated as one-bar loops with no automation, and sequences pasted into pattern mode use only the first bar (and no automation).

-Insert sequence

-: Inserts new bars into the song to fill the current loop, so that the loop's old contents are now located just after the loop.
+**Insert sequence.** Inserts new bars into the song to fill the current loop, so that the loop's old contents are now located just after the loop.
 The new bars are then filled with the copied sequence, just as with paste.

-Commit overrides

-: Commits the values of all currently-overridden controls to the loop.
+**Commit overrides.** Commits the values of all currently-overridden controls to the loop.
 This will overwrite any automation for those controls.

-Clear overrides

-: Clears all control overrides and returns any overridden controls to their values as recorded in the song.
+**Clear overrides.** Clears all control overrides and returns any overridden controls to their values as recorded in the song.
 This action takes effect at the start of the next bar.

 There are also a two keyboard-only arrangement commands. `[` acts like the paste button, but applies only to the currently-selected control.
 This allows you to selectively transfer automation for only some controls. `]` also acts